sharetribe/flex-docs/src/docs/howto-listing/bookings-with-buffer/index.md

 - end times at one hour increments, i.e. the customer can book one or more full hours only.

-The time slot handling is done using a few helper functions in src/util/dates.js
+Time slot handling is done using a few helper functions in src/util/dates.js

 ```shell